bmerrill42/42-corewar-champion/README.md

 the goal of the game is to be the last one to execute a live instruction

-## code outline<a id="sec-2-2" name="sec-2-2"></a>
+## strategy<a id="sec-2-2" name="sec-2-2"></a>

-the basic idea behind my warrior was, if I had a few parallel processes copy a bunch of information at the same time I could overwrite all the memory with my own code.
+my strategy was self replication.
+I stored integers in 4 parallel processes then they copied all that data into concurrent memory locations at the same time, then executed that data as code to copy the same stuff again.

 # grade<a id="sec-3" name="sec-3"></a>